edthedev/edthedev.github.io/arcade/index.md

 ## First Configuration - Only supports 2 button games

 At this point, I had only one 'select' button.
 I wired the cabinet on/off switch to an extra button on Leonardo's controls.
 This worked for awhile, but eventually the controllers were detected on boot in a different order, and then it was no longer possible to press start+select on the new player 1, because while Donatello's controller has the same mapping, it lacks an button in that position.
-As a work-around, I may install [this script] (https://retropie.org.uk/forum/topic/13095/controllers-order-how-swap/5).

-But my real intent is to drill holes in the front panel and add two more buttons per player there - which will be mapped to start and select.
-This will return the surface top 'add coin' buttons for use on gameplay - brining the total per player up to 3 buttons, without modifying the top of the deck in any visible way.
+Eventually I added two more buttons per player to the front panel - mapped to start and select.
+This returned the surface top 'add coin' buttons for use on gameplay - brining the total per player up to 3 buttons, without modifying the top of the deck.

 ## Second Configuration - Supports 3 button games